ClusterLabs/PAF/Quick_Start-Debian-8.md

   3. the IP address that must be started on the PostgreSQL master node
   4. the collocation of the master IP address with the PostgreSQL master instance
-  5. the preference about where the master should be started.
-As we defined earlier, our master is supposed to be on `srv1`

 ```
 crm conf <<EOC